Series C

 What milestones do I need for a Series C?

-Series C companies typically show $25-75M ARR, gross margins above 70% for software, and either profitability in sight or a clear path to it.
-Investors care about Rule of 40, payback period, and net retention.
-Pure growth at any cost stopped clearing Series C in 2023 and has not come back.
+Series C companies typically show substantial ARR, healthy gross margins for their model, and either profitability in sight or a clear path to it.
+Investors care about capital efficiency metrics (Rule of 40, payback period, net retention) alongside top-line growth.
+Pure growth at any cost tends to clear Series C only in the hottest sectors.

 How much dilution at Series C?